tytydraco/yessleep/out/My_daughter_had_her_wisdom_teeth_removed_and_the_anaesthesia_made_her_admit_something_terrifying.md

 I moved with his body as he pulled away, fearing what would happen if I were to lose that opportunity.
 I jabbed those keys into his jugular repeatedly, intending to inflict as much damage as possible.
 Intending to stop Darren from ever hurting my family again.
 I didn’t want him to rot in prison, as I knew I would forever live in terror of him finding me again.
 The next time, he wouldn’t have kept me alive to do as he wished with me.
 He would have ended me.

 Above all else, I wanted Darren to drown as Ed had drowned.
 Worse, in fact, as he drowned in his own blood.
+They say his airways filled with it; that was an indicator of the extent to which I wounded him.

 The authorities say I stabbed Darren 46 times.
 Let his neck a mangled mound of skin and blood.
-He was pronounced dead before the police even arrived on the scene — responders called by Dr Addis, who dialled 999 as soon as my children found him in a nearby corridor.
+He was pronounced dead before the arrival of the police — responders called by Dr Addis, who dialled 999 as soon as my children found him in a nearby corridor.
 He did, of course, rush to Darren’s aid.
 Such was his oath.

-That was why I’d ensured that there would be no salvaging him.
+That was why I’d ensured that there would be no salvaging my brother-in-law.
 You see, I knew that it would never end.
-Not really.
+Even once he ended, it stayed with me.
+That fear.
 I will always hear, as I lie in my room at night, Darren’s unholy confession of what he did to the love of my life.

-Hear an unspoken confession of what he was going to do to [me](https://www.reddit.com/r/dominiceagle).
+Will always hear an unspoken confession of what he was going to do to [me](https://www.reddit.com/r/dominiceagle).